milofultz/swiki/README.md

 The necessary format for your pages are [Markdown][] files with [YAML/Jekyll front matter](https://jekyllrb.com/docs/front-matter/).

 * The front matter currently uses the `title` and `description` fields.
 Note that these are case sensitive.
+Each page must have a unique name, once all [special characters](#special-characters) have been removed.
 * Wiki-style links use `{{double curly braces}}` and are case insensitive.
 They can be made two ways (note that they reference the *title* in the front matter, not the *filename*):
     * `{{example}}` - Displays the text 'example' and goes to the page whose title is 'example'.
     * `{{shown text|example}}` - Displays the text 'shown text' and goes to the page whose title is 'example'.

+#### Special Characters

+These special characters in page titles end up being removed when converting to a filename: `/()'".!?,`

 ### `_swiki` Directory